Nemotron-Cascade: Scaling Cascaded Reinforcement Learning for General-Purpose Reasoning Models: Introduction

 Specifically, the contributions of our work include: \begin{enumerate}[leftmargin=3.1em] \item[$\blacksquare$] We scale up Cascaded Reinforcement Learning~(Cascade RL) across a broad spectrum of domains, including human-feedback alignment, strict instruction following, mathematical reasoning, competitive programming, and software engineering.
-The proposed Cascade RL framework offers notable advantages: \emph{i)} RLHF substantially improves overall response quality (e.g., reduces verbosity), thereby enhancing reasoning performance; \emph{ii)} subsequent domain-specific RL stages rarely degrade the benchmark performance attained in earlier domains and may even improve it, since RL is resistant to \emph{catastrophic forgetting}~(see Figure~\ref{fig:lcb_performance_through_cascade_rl} for a demonstration and the in-depth discussion in Section~\S\ref{subsec:rl_forgetting}); and \emph{iii)} RL hyperparameters and training curriculum can be tailored to each specific domain for optimal performance. \item[$\blacksquare$] Our 8B/14B models trained using Cascade RL method achieve state-of-the-art, best-in-class performance across a broad range of benchmarks encompassing all these domains.
+The proposed Cascade RL framework offers notable advantages: \emph{i)} RLHF substantially improves overall response quality (e.g., reduces verbosity), thereby enhancing reasoning performance; \emph{ii)} subsequent domain-specific RL stages rarely degrade the benchmark performance attained in earlier domains and may even improve it, since RL is resistant to \emph{catastrophic forgetting}~(see Figure~\ref{fig:lcb_performance_through_cascade_rl} for a demonstration and the in-depth discussion in Section~\S\ref{subsec:rl_forgetting}); and \emph{iii)} RL hyperparameters and training curriculum can be tailored to each specific domain for optimal performance. \item[$\blacksquare$] We develop Nemotron-Cascade-8B \emph{unified} reasoning model that enable user control over \emph{thinking} and \emph{non-thinking / instruct}modes at each conversational turn.
+We challenge the assumption that LLMs, especially smaller ones, lack the capacity to learn effectively from both non-thinking and thinking data.
+We show that the reasoning performance gap between the 8B unified model in \emph{thinking} mode and a dedicated 8B-Thinking model can be closed, even when both models are trained on the same thinking/reasoning data, while the unified model is additionally trained on non-thinking data.
+The \textbf{key techniques} behind this result are: (1) SFT data curation with parallel responses in thinking and instruct modes for the same prompts, and (2) RLHF training that fuses the two modes by allocating an equal split of sampled prompts to each mode in every batch. \item[$\blacksquare$] Our 8B/14B models trained using Cascade RL method achieve state-of-the-art, best-in-class performance across a broad range of benchmarks encompassing all these domains.
 For example, our 14B dedicated Thinking model, with a inference budget of 64K-token, outperforms Gemini-2.5-Pro-06-05, o4-mini (medium), Qwen3-235B-A22B (thinking mode), and DeepSeek-R1-0528 (its SFT teacher) on the LiveCodeBench v5/v6~\citep{jain2024livecodebench}~(see Figure~\ref{fig:lcb_performance_through_cascade_rl}).
-It also achieves silver-medal performance on the 2025 International Olympiad in Informatics (IOI). \item[$\blacksquare$] We develop Nemotron-Cascade-8B \emph{unified} reasoning model that enable user control over \emph{thinking} and \emph{non-thinking} modes at each conversational turn.
-We challenge the assumption that LLMs, especially smaller ones, lack the capacity to learn effectively from both non-thinking and thinking data, and demonstrate that the reasoning performance gap between 8B unified model in \emph{thinking} mode and the dedicated 8B-Thinking model can be closed. \item[$\blacksquare$] We transparently share our training and data curation recipes, and release the full collection of models and training data at: \url{https://huggingface.co/collections/nvidia/nemotron-cascade}. \end{enumerate}
+It also achieves silver-medal performance on the 2025 International Olympiad in Informatics (IOI). \item[$\blacksquare$] We transparently share our training and data curation recipes, and release the full collection of models and training data at: \url{https://huggingface.co/collections/nvidia/nemotron-cascade}. \end{enumerate}

 We organize the remainder of this report as follows.
 We first highlight the main results in Section \S~\ref{sec:main_results}, and present the technical details in later sections.
 Section \S~\ref{sec:sft} describes the supervised fine-tuning stage of our post-training recipe.
 In Section \S~\ref{sec:rl}, we present the proposed Cascade RL framework.
 We highlight the competitive programming results~(including IOI 2025) in Section~\S~\ref{sec:deepdive_on_code}.
 We offer an in-depth analysis of RLHF in Sections \S~\ref{sec:deepdive_on_rlfh} and a further exploration of software engineering (SWE) tasks in Section \S~\ref{sec:deepdive_swe}.
 Related work is discussed in Section~\S~\ref{sec:relatedwork}.